dorsal-lab/opentelemetry-c-demo/README.md

 The proxy binds 4 sockets on ports 5559, 5560, 5561 and 5562:

 - A pair of ROUTER and DEALER sockets to exchange messages (requests and responses) between frontend and backends.
 Read more on this combination in the [ZMQ Guide](https://zguide.zeromq.org/docs/chapter2/#Shared-Queue-DEALER-and-ROUTER-sockets).
 - A ROUTER socket receiving clients' connection and disconnection messages.
 These sockets help track the number of clients connected.
-When a client connects to the proxy, it sends a message saying "connect".
-And "disconnect" when he is done.
+When a client connects to the proxy, it sends a message saying "CONNECT".
+And "DISCONNECT" when he is done.
 - A PUB socket sends a message ("KILL") whenever the proxy wants to shut down.
 This helps all subscribers to gracefully exit.

 ### Client